w3f/Grants-Program/applications/web3-open-jurisdiction-stack.md

 **The data collection and analysis procedures.**

-To facilitate data collection and collaboration, treasury data will be documented in a Google spreadsheet.
+To facilitate data collection and collaboration, treasury and grants data will be documented in a Google spreadsheet.
 This spreadsheet will predominantly contain publicly available data but will also include anonymized opinions from stakeholders regarding the effectiveness of specific grants.

 Throughout the discussion guide we aim to leverage NPS and similar metrics to be able to extract readable graphs that can inform the subsequent development of the stack and also to be publicly available references for the community of the work done.

 **The expected results and how they would be double-checked by the grants team (reproducibility of the data analysis).**

-While we anticipate observing a higher level of dissatisfaction in grants that involve subjective KPIs, we will be judicious in selecting relevant interviewees, adhering to the principle of diminishing returns.
+While we anticipate observing a higher level of dissatisfaction in proposals and grants that involve subjective KPIs, we will be judicious in selecting relevant interviewees, adhering to the principle of diminishing returns.
 Ensuring compliance with legal and ethical standards, we will consider utilising a variation of the Net Promoter Score (NPS) to gauge dissatisfaction with the outcomes.

-The grants team will have access to all recorded interviews, discussion guides, reports for each interview, spreadsheet with key metrics and graphs that plot the most significant data points from the research (e.g. is a jurisdiction needed?
+The community will have access to all recorded interviews, discussion guides, reports for each interview, spreadsheet with key metrics and graphs that plot the most significant data points from the research (e.g. is a jurisdiction needed?
 Does it need to be legally binding?)

 **Relevant related work.**